unitystation/unitystation-wiki/docs/Roles/Medical roles/Chief-Medical-Officer.md

 It should be noted that despite their proclivity for enacting [explosive](Chemistry.md) science, [Chemists](Chemist.md) are under your command, and it is your responsibility to prevent them from water-potassium bombing a hole through the Medical Department.
 You should keep an eye on them and control the manufacturing and distribution of dangerous and unstable chemicals.
 Don't let them make buckets of space lube for the clown unless he's got a note from the [HoP](Hop.md) saying it's okay.

-This is in contrast with the [Geneticist](Geneticist.md), which you actually share authority over with the [[Research Director]].
+This is in contrast with the [Geneticist](Geneticist.md), which you actually share authority over with the [Research Director](Research-Director.md).
 You have the power to tell the Geneticist to clone or not clone people, and you can recruit them as a general doctor for emergencies, but that's mostly it.

 ### Doctor's Orders